vincentntang/vincentntang.com/content/posts/20230424-protect-your-time/index.md

 Say no to things you aren't excited about, say yes to things that make you excited

-Don't forget to reward and cherish the small wins in life.
+Cherish the small wins in life.

 Set boundaries for work, and take care of yourself first